Ladder99/ladder99/docs/page/running/installation.md

 You can install it from https://git-scm.com/downloads.

-Open a terminal window -
+## Open Terminal

-If on Windows, run **Git Bash** to get a more Linux-like environment -
+Open a terminal window - if on Windows, run **Git Bash** to get a more Linux-like environment -

 ![](../_images/git-bash.jpg)